firas457/Fcnti-Locking-multi-threaded-client-server/README.md

 implmented new methods to manipulate memory (malloc, free) in multi processes environment.

+using shared memory by the help of mmap.

 fcnti loking used for the stack (to synchronyse shared memory).

 stack calls: